What Trust Litigation Costs in California

 If you are challenging the validity of a trust or a trust amendment, (commonly referred to as a trust contest), hiring a lawyer on an hourly basis is very common.
 There is a much smaller number of lawyers that are willing to take these cases on a contingency fee agreement.
 You can expect that any lawyer who is considering a contingency fee is going to examine the facts of the case with you before agreeing to take it.
 If you are the trustee and you are defending the trust contest, then you are certainly going to be paying your trust litigation attorney on an hourly basis.
 The factors that will increase the cost of your case are the length of time your case goes on, the number of witnesses that may be involved, and the number of records that need to be obtained and analyzed.

 Trust contests almost always go forward on the belief that the person who created the trust or the trust amendment either had some sort of mental incapacity or they were subject to undue influence.
-What that almost always means in these cases is there are some number of depositions that need to be taken, there are financial and medical records that need to be obtained, and very commonly there is a need for expert witnesses.
+What that almost always means in these cases is there are a number of depositions that need to be taken, there are financial and medical records that need to be obtained, and very commonly there is a need for expert witnesses.
 The more people involved, the more documents that must be obtained and then analyzed, and the number of expert witnesses all are going to drive up the cost of the case.
 A trust contest that goes to trial can easily have a cost of $100,000-$150,000 on an hourly basis.
 If you have hired your attorney on a contingency fee basis, then you are going to pay a percentage of whatever you receive from the trust plus your out-of-pocket costs.

 Third Parties Who Have Taken Trust Property